 The Skin I Live In (2011)

-‘The Skin I Live In’, based on the novel by Thierry Jonquet ‘Mygale’ (1995), touches upon many topics and themes: obsession, crime, personal tragedy, madness, revenge, power, betrayal, gender, sexual identity and death.
-At times resembling ‘Boxing Helena’ (1993) in a way it portrays obsessive madness and surgical experimentation, or ‘Irreversible’ (2002) in terms of its horror impact, at others – ‘Eyes Without a Face’ (1960) in terms of the plot structure, it seems that the film appeals to the audience in the same way as Mary Shelley’s ‘Frankenstein’ (1818) may still do.
+‘The Skin I Live In’, based on the novel by Thierry Jonquet ‘Mygale’ (1995), touches upon many controversial topics and themes, including obsession, crime, personal tragedy, madness, revenge, power, betrayal, gender, sexual identity and death.
+At times resembling ‘Boxing Helena’ (1993) – in the way it portrays obsessive madness and surgical experimentation; or ‘Irreversible’ (2002) – in terms of its horror impact; at others – ‘Eyes Without a Face’ (1960) – in terms of the plot structure, it seems that the film appeals to the audience of today in the same way as Mary Shelley’s ‘Frankenstein’ (1818) may still do.

 There have been some debates about the genre of ‘The Skin I Live In‘.
 From psychological thriller to horror and melodrama, the film may encapsulate nearly every genre.
-The correct classification seems to be: a mystery drama with a horror twist (psychosexual drama?).
-The film seems to trespass on every boundary of rigid classification, and arouses a sense of eerie uncertainty regarding its subject and plot.
-As with ‘Shame’ (2011), there will either be those who fall in love with it instantly or those who will hate it and consider it grossly shocking, if not downright horrifying.
+The correct classification seems to be: a mystery drama with a horror twist (psycho-sexual drama?).
+The film seems to trespass on every boundary of a rigid classification, and arouses a sense of eerie uncertainty regarding its subject and plot.
+As with ‘Shame’ (2011), there will be either those who fall in love with it instantly, or those who will hate it and consider it grossly shocking, if not downright horrifying.

 The acting is great in the movie.
-Antonio Banderas, just fresh out of ‘Shrek’ franchise, gives something special here, playing his character as intense and emotionally detached as Almodóvar so desires, giving an outstanding performance.
-Elena Anaya, who plays Dr. Robert Ledgard’s captive, also gives a powerful performance, showing just the right amount of emotional detachment and quite desperation as her character struggles with the horrific aftermath of Dr. Robert Ledgard’s scientific experimentations.
-With outstanding camerawork, setting, costumes and music (Alberto Iglesias), ‘The Skin I Live In’ accepts nothing short of perfection.
+Antonio Banderas, just fresh out of the ‘Shrek’ franchise, gives something special here, playing his character as intense and emotionally-detached as Almodóvar so desires, giving an outstanding performance.
+Elena Anaya, who plays Dr. Ledgard’s captive, also gives a powerful performance, showing just the right amount of emotional detachment and quite desperation, as her character struggles with the horrific aftermath of Dr. Ledgard’s scientific experimentations.
+With an outstanding camerawork, setting, costumes and music (Alberto Iglesias), ‘The Skin I Live In’ seems to accept nothing short of perfection.

-Although not necessarily for the mainstream audience’s multiple viewings (the film contains a decent amount of graphic content), ‘The Skin I Live In’ is, nevertheless, a triumph of specifically ‘Almodóvar’s cinematography.
-The film is very beautiful artistically, with very well thought-out shots and thought-provoking plot sequence.
-A viewing is essential as the film’s ‘impact’ is virtually guaranteed.
+Although not necessarily for the mainstream audience’s multiple viewings (the film contains a decent amount of graphic content), ‘The Skin I Live In’ is still a triumph of specifically “Almodóvar”s cinematography.
+From the artistic point of view, the film is very beautiful, with well thought-out shots and a thought-provoking plot sequence.
+A viewing is essential as the film’s “impact” is virtually guaranteed.
 9/10

-Psychologically speaking, the film is very interesting because it showcases a mental state of an individual who has just undergone a sex-reassignment surgery.
-Whoever saw the documentary ‘The Boy Who Was Turned into a Girl’, depicting the life of David Reimer (committed suicide at the age of 38), will know the catastrophic consequences of such a procedure if it is performed without consent, and the fact that “female/male sexuality” is, in fact, “in the brain”, and cannot be “learned”.
+On psychological level, the film is very interesting because it showcases a mental state of an individual who has just undergone a sex-reassignment surgery.
+Whoever saw the documentary ‘The Boy Who Was Turned into a Girl’, depicting the life of David Reimer (committed suicide at the age of 38), will know the catastrophic consequences of such a procedure if it is performed without consent, and the fact that “female/male sexuality” is, in fact, “in the brain”, and cannot be “(un)learned”.